Has anyone called your Nana an “extreme” activist?

 - tweeted, sponsored and donated for orangutans, bears, wolves, and other endangered wildlife, and social issues, for many years.

-Early adopter of Social Media – for good!
+Early activist and adopter of Social Media – for good!

 Lesley Dewar has been active on social media for many years, through Twitter and LinkedIn.
 Prior to the rise of mainstream social media as we know it today, she was a very effective campaigner using emails and fax.
 She puts in the hard yards, too!

-This was during the “Black Saturday” fires in Victoria and it was the beginning of mainstream media using Twitter for media updates during floods, fires and similar disasters.
-Today, ABC 774 Melbourne has almost 96,000 followers and it was work by people like Lesley Dewar that opened that door.
+This was during the “Black Saturday” fires in Victoria., and it was the beginning of mainstream media using Twitter.
+Broadcasting media updates during floods, fires and similar disasters.
+Today, what was ABC 774 Melbourne is ABCMelbourne and has almost 194,000 followers.
+It was work by people like Lesley Dewar that opened that door.

-You can read the article linked below, written on Sunday Feb 10, 2009, when ABC correspondents were beginning to understand the power of Social Media and, in particular, Twitter.
+You can read the article linked below, written on Sunday Feb 10, 2009.
+At that time ABC correspondents were beginning to understand the power of Social Media and, in particular, Twitter.

 What’s happening now?

-Lesley is still “happening” now – by continuing to be involved in direct and social media campaigns.
+Lesley is still “happening” now, as an activist – she continues being involved in direct and social media campaigns.

-- * protesting against logging old growth forest in the South West of WA
+- * protests against logging old growth forest in the South West of WA

-- * campaigning for the marine sanctuary campaign with Save Our Marine Life
+- * campaigns for the marine sanctuaries with Save Our Marine Life

 - *lobbying against habitat loss in the forests and in the metropolitan area where black cockatoos feed and nest

-- *campaigning against the terrible slaughter and capture of dolphins at Taiji and similar places, to support the theme park industry.
+- *campaigns against the slaughter and capture of dolphins at Taiji and similar places, to support the theme park industry.

-Lesley supported three children through World Vision for over 25 years, (as their projects come to an end, of course, there are new sponsorships to take up – but, she still has the letter from her very first World Vision child Chakrit Bagaswan from over 25 years ago) and has been part of a group on Kiva.org for many years.
+Lesley supported many children through World Vision for over 25 years, (as their projects come to an end, of course, there are new sponsorships to take up.
+She still has the letter from her very first World Vision child Chakrit Bagaswan from over 25 years ago).
+She remains part of a group on Kiva.org as she has been for many years.

 We hope you will endorse her as a Nana Who Rocks – and a Nana you would like your children to know.
 You can tell us what you think, with a comment here.